orionw/al-folio/_posts/2024-05-20-reviewing.md

 ## H-Index vs Reviewing?
 The above prompted me to plot the h-index against the number of times a person reviews.
 We can see a pretty strong negative correlation.
-This is to be somewhat expected, but the scale of it is quite intense - if no senior people are reviewing, we lose all their experience!
+This is to be somewhat expected, but the scale of it is quite intense - if no senior people are reviewing/AC/SAC'ing, we lose all their experience!
 Of all the people I annotated, no one with an h-index above 55 reviewed more than 2 times over five years.

 <figure>
     {% include figure.html path="assets/img/h_index.jpg" class="img-fluid rounded z-depth-1" %}